mihir-x/gaming-event-management/README.md

-# Tech and Gaming Event Management
+# Tech and Gaming Event Management Services
 Website link: https://gaming-event-management-876bd.web.app/

 This is a website that provides different types of tech and gaming event management services.